getAlby/mcp/README.md

 ## Quick Start

+> In case you get stuck, see troubleshooting section below.

 ### Use the Alby-Hosted MCP Server

 If your agent supports remote MCP servers - SSE (e.g. N8N) or HTTP Streamable transports, you can connect to Alby's MCP server.